-V.D.F. thanks the International Space Science Institute in Bern for support and the Max Planck Institute für Radioastronomie in Bonn for hospitality, since part of this work has been carried out there.
-V.D.F. thanks the Silesian University in Opava for partially funding this work.
-V.D.F. acknowledges useful discussions with Dr. Andrea Geralico on the relativity of observer splitting formalism.
-V.D.F. is grateful to Prof. Antonio Romano for the valuable discussions.
-P.B. and D.L. acknowledge the Czech Science Foundation (GACR) grant GACR 17-16287S.
+V. D. F. thanks the International Space Science Institute in Bern for support and the Max Planck Institute für Radioastronomie in Bonn for hospitality, since part of this work was carried out there.
+V. D. F. thanks the Silesian University in Opava for partially funding this work.
+V. D. F. acknowledges useful discussions with Doctor Andrea Geralico on the relativity of the observer splitting formalism.
+V. D. F. is grateful to Professor Antonio Romano for the valuable discussions.
+P. B. and D. L. acknowledge the Czech Science Foundation (GAČR) Grant No. GAČR 17-16287S.
 P.B. and E.B. thank the International Space Science Institute in Bern for the hospitality to carry out part of this work.
-D.L. acknowledges SU SGS/15/2016 and MSK 03788/2017/RRC grants.
-L.S. acknowledges financial contributions from ASI-INAF agreements 2017-14-H.O and I/037/12/0 and from iPeska research grant (P.I.
-Andrea Possenti) funded under the INAF call PRIN-SKA/CTA (resolution 70/2016).
+D. L. acknowledges Silesian University in Opava Grant No. SGS/15/2016 and Moravian Silesian Region (MSK) Grant No. 03788/2017/RRC.
+L.S. acknowledges financial contributions from ASI-INAF Grants No. 2017-14-H.O and No. I/037/12/0 and from an iPeska research grant (P.I.
+Andrea Possenti) funded under the INAF call PRIN-SKA/CTA (Resolution No. 70/2016).